-Applicability: Federal and Indian lands, including the National Park system, the National Wildlife Refuge system, and the National Forest system.
+Applicability: Federal and Indian lands, including the National Park System, the National Wildlife Refuge System, and the National Forest System.

 General Procedures: Project proponents must apply to the federal land manager for a permit to excavate or remove archaeological resources or carry out activities associated with excavation or removal.

-Purpose: Authorizes the U.S. Environmental Protection Agency to establish National Ambient Air Quality Standards (NAAQS) to protect public health and the environment.
+Purpose: Authorizes the U.S. Environmental Protection Agency (U.S. EPA) to establish National Ambient Air Quality Standards (NAAQS) to protect public health and the environment.
 The Act was amended in 1977 and 1990 to set new goals and meet unaddressed problems.
 The 1990 amendments also significantly strengthened "conformity" requirements for federal actions including transportation projects and funding.

 Applicability: All emissions from area, stationary, and mobile sources.